Oakland Chapter 7 Bankruptcy Attorney

 California Chapter 7 Exemptions

 Chapter 7 is the "complete" version of bankruptcy that liquidates the filer's assets to pay off their debts.
-For individuals who are filing for bankruptcy in the state of California, the court will appoint them a trustee who has the responsibility to liquidate the debtor's asset and repay creditors.
+For individuals filing for bankruptcy in the state of California, the court will appoint them a trustee who has the responsibility to liquidate the debtor's assets and repay creditors.

 Many assets, however, are exempt from liquidation.
 Small assets, such as furniture, have minimal to no liquidation value and can be kept.
 Larger assets, such as a vehicle or home, are counted as collateral for a loan and will therefore have no value to the trustee.
 The debtor gets to keep assets that are considered exempt.